rushjs1/clock.nvim/README.md

 # Clock.nvim

-Print the time using a keymap.
+Display the time in a floating window using a keymap.

 ## Purpose